The Deep and Wide Approach: An MSP Client Retention Strategy

 2. Improved Client Retention

-Consider a business-client relationship where Green Office Partner only interacts with the company's CEO we provide print for.
+Consider a business-client relationship where Green Office Partner only interacts with the client company's CEO.

 Perhaps the CEO loves us.
 Maybe they go out to drink with our sales representative every Friday, and maybe they have no intention of ever leaving us.